jardakotesovec/backend-ui-example-plugin/README.md

 - You can follow the eslint/prettier setup - but thats very much optional
 - Copy over relevant scripts from the `package.json` to your package.json
 - Create `resources/js/main.js`, which will be entry point to register your components
+- Check out `register` function in `BackendUiExamplePlugin.inc.php` to see how to register the new JS and CSS file.

 ## Scenarios illustrated in this example plugin

-- How to inject your own vue component to smarty template
+### How to inject your own vue component to smarty template

+Additional tab is injected in Settings -> Website -> Setting Example tab

-- How to use components from ui-library
+### How to use components from ui-library

+Components in ui-library are globally available with `pkp` prefix.
+Check for example `BuiPublicationListing.vue`, which is leveraging table component.

-- How to use dialog via useModal composable
+### How to use dialog via useModal composable

+Check out `BuiMyComponentWithDialog.vue` to see example.
+Another useful example is in main.js, with new custom action for file manager, which also open dialog.

-- How to do API data fetching, using useFetch and useUrl composables
+### How to do API data fetching, using useFetch and useUrl composables

+Check out `BuiExampleTab.vue`, where interacting with API using `useFetch` and `useUrl` is illustrated.

-- How to extend FileManager with additional column and custom action
+### How to extend FileManager with additional column and custom action

-- How to extend WorkflowPage with new menu and new component in existing menu
+Checkout `main.js` to see how to add custom column or action.

 Also check out generic plugin template https://github.com/pkp/pluginTemplate to see how the cypress test can be written to automatically test your plugin.